-Some Strategies to Survive this Wild Economic Ride
+Adapting Your Recruiting Strategy to Survive a Wild Economic Ride

-an your recruiting strategy handle the shift from kiddie ride to
+Can your recruiting strategy handle the shift from kiddie ride to thrill ride?

-Traditionally, economic cycles have swung like a pendulum.
+Traditionally, our economic cycles have swung like a pendulum.
 As a result, recruiting peaks and valleys have been relatively predictable.
 Your company has probably been able to enjoy the ride, anticipating needed shifts in recruiting scope and strategy.

-But hang on-the ride's getting wilder.
-Today's unpredictable economy has made recruiting feel more like a roller-coaster than a gentle swing.
+But hang on - the ride's getting wilder.
+Today's unpredictable economy has made recruiting feel more like a rollercoaster than a gentle swing.
 Instead of the conventional highs and lows, your company must be prepared to handle radical, unpredictable changes in human capital needs.
 Here's why.

-Volatile financial markets.
+- Volatile financial markets.
 Credit and capital markets have been especially chaotic.
 Continued uncertainty will create brief periods during which money (to fuel corporate growth) is easier to get.
-During the ups and downs, businesses will grow and hire in erratic spurts.

-Global economy.
-It's true that many European and Asian markets are down, just like the U.S. But in today's global business climate, emerging economies scattered around the world will always
+During these periods, businesses will grow and hire in erratic spurts. - Global economy.
+It's true that many European and Asian markets are down, just like ours.
+But in today's global business climate, emerging economies scattered around the world will always create economic growth.
+As a result, major U.S. companies will continue to book revenues abroad balancing the need to keep their workforce lean and their corporate functions fully staffed. - High consumer demand.

-Patrick B. Ropella Chairman & CEO, Ropella Tel: (850) 983-4777 Web: www.Ropella.com

-Patrick Ropella is Chairman & CEO of the Ropella Group an international Executive Search, Leadership Transformation, and Corporate Consulting firm.
-He authored the book and web-based training program, The Right Hire - Mastering the Art of SMART Talent Management, and has seen his content featured in many trade magazines, business publications, and industry journals.
-Patrick regularly speaks at webinars, career fairs, and conferences.

-create economic growth.
-As a result, major U.S. companies will continue to book revenues abroad-balancing the need to keep their workforce lean and their corporate functions fully staffed.

-High consumer demand.
 When the going gets tough, the tough go shopping.
-Right or wrong, we're a nation of consumers-even during an economic slump.
+Right or wrong, we're a nation of consumers - even during an economic slump.
 Demand will vary widely, but your firm will still need to innovate in your products and business processes.